One of the most critical areas of scientific research is also the most controversial.

 Climate change and global warming is an especially interdisciplinary field of study, which brings enormous complexity to telling the story of our planet.
 The political climate poses more challenges still.

 How can scientists and science communicators work to better inform the public about topics related to climate change?
-Ahead of our free SciComm Studio event on climate change on July 20, we reviewed the science communication research looking at this problem.
-Here are seven practical ideas you can apply today.
+As part of our focus on climate change, we reviewed the science communication research looking at this problem.
+Here are seven practical ideas scientists can apply today..

 Start with the basics

 While pandering to an audience doesn’t help anyone, it’s important to understand who your audience is and what they need to know to understand climate science.
 If you want to reach an audience beyond scientists, you may need to build a bridge to help them understand the scientific method of inquiry.